The 4 Types of Data Analytics Explained With Examples

 Descriptive analytics is the starting point for understanding data.
 It helps answer the question, "What happened?"
 Whether you're tracking monthly website traffic, summarizing customer feedback, or reviewing sales by region, descriptive analytics gives you the facts in a format that's easy to digest.

-How it works
+How descriptive analytics works

 Descriptive analytics brings together data from different sources and organizes it into a clear, consolidated view.
 This process often involves tracking key metrics over time and visualizing them in reports or dashboards.
-Instead of piecing together information manually, teams can quickly see how they’re performing and where things stand without having to dig through spreadsheets or jump between systems.
+The techniques are straightforward: structured query language (SQL) queries to aggregate data, summary statistics to calculate averages and totals, and BI dashboards to display results in charts and tables.

 Descriptive analytics examples